johan-st/strandersson.se/Readme.md

 ### testing

 I built the module for the logic, state and encode/decode thereof first.
 I created tests alongside my efforts to validate my code.
 After beeing confident I had most basic features in place I built the _Main module_.
-It is is responsible for the on-page representation o the calculator and for handling input and storing and retrieving state from local storage
+It was responsible for the on-page representation of the calculator and for handling input and storing and retrieving state from local storage

 ## Future